gnull/sca-playground/strcmp-attack/README.md

 # See help
 ./vulnerable
-./collect-internal.pl
-./collect-external.pl
+./timestamp
+./collect.pl

-# Collect some statistics
+# Collect some statistics reported by ./vulnerable
-./collect-internal.pl 100 1000 100 > internal.csv
+./collect.pl ./vulnerable 100 1000 100 > internal.csv

+# Collect some statistics on reported by ./timestamp
-./collect-external.pl 1000 100 50 > external.csv
+./collect.pl './timestamp ./vulnerable' 1000 100 50 > external.csv

 # Analyse the csv with any tool (e.g. R)
 R